mszan/demo-auth-jwt-nestjs-react/README.md

 #### Debugging

 Each service is configured to run in watch mode, allowing for live reloading during development which is sufficient in most cases.
 However, you can also use the debugger if needed.
 For that, simply attach your debugger to the running service, that's it.
-Each service is configured to expose the debugging port which you can find in the `docker-compose.override.yml` file.
+Each service is already configured to expose the debugging port which you can find in the `docker-compose.override.yml` file.

 If you're using VSC, you can use the predefined launch configurations in the [.vscode/launch.json](.vscode/launch.json) file.